appgen/main/readme.md

 per seed, named `$seed` (no "`.json`").
 This is also how the menu's output data (`assignments`) are structured.
 The static websites geneerated by the delivery are stored as one directory per seed.

+Each component should contain an executable file called `run` in its root directory that will run everything in the directory, resuming from wherever it left off.